linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part2.md

  * FATAL: Creation of Ubuntu mirror FAILED, check logs at /var/log/mirror-sync
 ```

-`fuel-createmirror` is trying to install the `ubuntu:latest` docker container.
+`fuel-createmirror` was trying to install the `ubuntu:latest` docker container.
-It fails to pull this container.
-Why?
-Apparently its a [fuel-createmirror
+It fails to pull this container.  [fuel-createmirror
 bug](https://bugs.launchpad.net/fuel/+bug/1528498)

 The fix is to apply the workaround which was integrated in the vagrant